hadronized/strongly-typed-thoughts.net/assets/markdown/portfolio.md

 # Portfolio

 Here’s a non-comprehensive list of all personal or school projects I worked or I’m working on.
+I chose to show you those projects because I believe they’re the most representative part of my work on my spare time.
 Feel free to test and give me your feedback!

 The portfolio is organized by: